Clinical Governance • Litigation Methodology • Review Architecture

 Litigation Translation

-How the Lexcura Clinical Review Protocol™ Operates
+The Six-Stage Clinical Review Protocol™

-Stage 1 — Structured Intake Review
+1. Structured Intake Review

-Stage 3 — Standards & Regulatory Alignment
+3. Standards & Regulatory Alignment

-Stage 5 — Litigation Calibration
+5. Litigation Calibration

 Clinical Governance

-All matters at Lexcura Summit are evaluated within a structured clinical governance framework that establishes control over methodology, interpretive standards, and analytical consistency.
-This governance model is intended to ensure that review work remains disciplined, medically credible, and strategically useful throughout the life of the matter.
+All matters are evaluated within a structured clinical governance framework that controls methodology, interpretive standards, and analytical consistency.
+Conclusions must remain supported, reasoned, and proportionate to the evidence.

 Oversight Discipline